 But Trump’s shadowboxing with the Klan question is particularly troubling because it would be easy enough for him to channel his inner hypocrite and denounce an original domestic terrorist organization.
 His failure to do so raises the same concerns that we should have if he failed to clearly denounce Nazis or Isis.

 Of course, Donald Trump is not really interested in the black vote or what black people think.
-He is outreach to the black community is limited to a neo-minstrelsy opening act of the “Diamond and Silk” black sister act and the few black apologists who do not know of the tragic intersection of black heritage and the Klan, or just don’t care as long as Trump is signing the checks.
+He is outreach to the black community is limited to a neo-minstrelsy opening act of the “Diamond and Silk” black sister act and the few black apologists who do not know of the tragic intersection of black heritage and the Klan, or just don’t care as long as Trump is signing the checks and those checks don’t bounce (with Trump one never knows, do one?).

 Again, Donald J. Trump is not really interested in the black vote.
-He is very interested in those disaffected, angry white voters who hear his racist dog whistle loud and clear.
+But he is very interested in those disaffected, angry white voters who hear his racist dog whistle loud and clear.

 Who let the dogs out?
 Donald J. Trump, that’s who.